• Menu

 Evening at the Main Branch of Boulder Public Library.
 Photo: Seraphimblade

-The city of Boulder was until this day awarded several top rankings for well-being and quality of life, including the #1 spot among the Top 10 happiest cities in the U.S. Taking into consideration the city’s beautiful natural resources and strong dedication to providing cultural and educational boost to its community, such results come as no surprise.
+The city of Boulder was until this day awarded several top rankings for well-being and quality of life, including among the happiest cities in the U.S. Taking into consideration the city’s beautiful natural resources and strong dedication to providing a cultural and educational boost to its community, such results come as no surprise.

 About Tim Landers